awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-redshift-cluster.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `MasterUserPassword`  <a name="cfn-redshift-cluster-masteruserpassword"></a>
-The password associated with the admin user for the cluster that is being created\.
+The password associated with the admin user account for the cluster that is being created\.
 Constraints:
 + Must be between 8 and 64 characters in length\.
 + Must contain at least one uppercase letter\.